2009-07-14. Generate SKOS encoding of vocabulary from Excel spreadsheet.

 Change skos:HistoryNote to dc:source for information on origin of terms and definitions.

-2010-11-28 SMR Replace URN identifiers with http URI identifiers according to CGI
+2010-11-28 SMR Replace URN with htt URI identifiers according to CGI URI scheme (see

 2012-02-07 SMR update URI to replace numeric final token with English-language string

 2012-02-27 SMR add skos:exactMatch triples to map URIs for concepts in this vocabulary